 It is the cause, it is the cause, my soul.
 Let me not name it to you, you chaste stars.
 It is the cause.
 Yet I'll not shed her blood, Nor scar that whiter skin of hers than snow, And smooth as monumental alabaster.
 Yet she must die, else she'll betray more men.
 Put out the light, and then put out the light.
 If I quench thee, thou flaming minister, I can again thy former light restore Should I repent me.
 When I have plucked the rose, I cannot give it vital growth again.
 It needs must wither.
 I'll smell it on the tree.
 O balmy breath, that dost almost persuade Justice to break her sword!
 [He kisses her.]
 One more, one more.
-Be thus when thou art dead, and I will kill thee And love thee after.
-One more, and this the last.
+Be thus when thou art dead, and I will kill thee

 [He kisses her.]
 So sweet was ne'er so fatal.
 I must weep, But they are cruel tears.
 This sorrow's heavenly: It strikes where it doth love.
 She wakes.